 The Division notes that Chapter 338 amended G.L. c.
 171 s.
 10 to delete the requirement for prior approval by the Commissioner of Banks for amendments to by-laws specifically changing the name or location of a credit union.
 The Division further notes that a credit union must still receive the written consent of the Commissioner to change the location of its main office under G.L. c.
 171, s.
 8. The Division requests that a credit union seeking to change its name, or use a d/b/a, send a courtesy notification to the Division.

 A. Procedural Matters

-The significance of the by-law on membership is evidenced in statute by the requirement that a change necessitates a majority vote of the membership present and entitled to vote on the matter.
+The significance of the by-law on membership is evidenced in statute by the requirement that a change necessitates a majority vote of the membership present or otherwise participating and entitled to vote on the matter.
 Concurrent with that required vote is the expectation that the membership is knowledgeable on the extent of the changes before them.
 It is the position of the Division that such knowledge can be ensured by clear language and defined terms set out directly in the by-law.
 The result of such drafting will benefit both the membership and the Division’s review of compliance with applicable laws.